Old-Fashioned Vintage Christmas Candy Recipes

 5. Peanut Brittle by Leanne L.

-Peanuts may not be the most common Christmas treat ingredient, but using them as the base for a brittle dessert makes the treat exceptionally flavorful.
+Peanuts may not be the most common ingredient in Christmas treats, but using them as the base for a brittle dessert makes the treat exceptionally flavorful.
 This is one of those treats you relish as you break off a piece to munch on throughout the holidays.
 Just be careful and ensure your teeth are still in place as you crunch this delicious combination of some of your favorite snack choices.

 - 2 cups sugar